photo by: Houcine Ncib

 The good and bad of dealing with boredom

-If “I’m bored” always translates into a day spent bingeing on social media, Netflix, and snacks?
-Not so good.
+If “I’m bored” always translates into a day spent bingeing on snacks, social media, and Netflix?
+Not so great.
+BUT there are ways to make boredom a win instead.

-1. Turn it into a trigger for creativity.
+1. Turn boredom into a trigger for creativity.

-The first impulse many of us have when bored is to seek distraction through the creativity of others — bingeing on films or books.
-But we are missing an opportunity to embrace our own good ideas.
+The first impulse many of us have when bored is to seek distraction through the creativity of others.
+We binge on films or books.
+But we are missing an opportunity to embrace our own ideas.

 Psychologist Sandi Mann feels boredom can give our minds necessary space to daydream and create.

-The study she led at the University of Central Lancashire found that when asked come up with as many uses for plastic cups as possible, it was a group that had first experienced the boredom of copying out numbers from a phone book that then came up with the best answers.
+She led a study at the University of Central Lancashire and found that when asked come up with as many uses for plastic cups as possible?
+It was a group that had first experienced the boredom of copying out numbers from a phone book that then came up with the best answers.
+Boredom created the fertile ground for great creativity.

 2. Allow yourself to be nostalgic.

-Find yourself going through old photos and pining for ‘pre-pandemic’ times?
-It’s not a bad tactic.
+Find yourself going through old photos and pining for a life you once had before everything felt endlessly boring?
+It’s actually not a bad tactic.

 Researchers at the University of Limerick led by Wijnand Van Tilburg and Eric Igou found a positive link exists between nostalgia and boredom.
 When we are bored we think of the past, and that nostalgia then has us longing for meaning.
 This longing in turn pushes us to take actions to find meaning, to counteract the boredom.

 One of the things van Tilburg and Igou found was that when people were driven by nostalgia to seek meaning, they then showed a tendency towards caring acts, such as blood donation, to replace their feelings of emptiness.
-So now might be the time to shop for an at risk neighbour, or volunteer for a mental health helpline.
+So now might be the time to shop for a bedridden neighbour, or volunteer for a mental health helpline.

 3. Get some “God”.